-After all, your ticker is in perfectly good health (you workout for a reason, after all, and it’s not just to look good nekked - I mean, or maybe it is, but still: cardio is cardio).
+After all, your ticker is in perfectly good health (you work out for a reason, after all, and it’s not just to look good naked - I mean, or maybe it is, but still: cardio is cardio).

-They fight inflammation, boost brain health and cognitive function, are imperative for healthy fetal development, combat depression, and help with diseases of mental decline such as Alzheimer's - just to name a few.
+They fight inflammation, support brain health and normal cognitive function, are imperative for healthy fetal development, combat depression, while impacting diseases of mental decline such as Alzheimer's - just to name a few.

-Let’s break it down, Yeezy style.
+Let’s break it down.

-What makes Omega 3 essential?
+What Makes Omega 3 an Essential Nutrient?

 A few other common essential nutrients include Vitamin D, Calcium, Potassium, Iron, and B12 (B12 specifically is a concern for vegans because there are no natural, vegan dietary sources of this vitamin).

-Flaxseed, chia seeds, and hemp seeds are at the top of the list - so throw a tablespoon or two of flaxseed in that morning smoothie while you’re at it (and thank me later).
+Flaxseed, chia seeds, and hemp seeds are at the top of the list.
+So throw a tablespoon or two of flaxseed in that morning smoothie while you’re at it (and thank me later).

-EPA and DHA
+EPA versus DHA

 They can be created in the body from ALA or absorbed dietarily by eating fish or algae (but fish get their omega 3s from algae so let’s just skip the sushi altogether).

 EPA and DHA synthesis

 It takes three reactions in our body to make EPA from ALA and another four reactions to change that EPA into DHA.

 Enzymes act as catalysts to get things rolling; think of them as the spark needed to ignite the gas on that old stovetop your grandma has.
 Without enzymes, converting ALA into DHA and EPA wouldn’t be possible.

 In Western diets, this problem is more common than you’d think given that our omega 6 to omega 3 ratio is seriously out of whack.
 (For those interested: a healthy ratio of omega 6 to omega 3 is 1:1.
 Because of the prevalence of vegetable oils, fried foods, and processed things, however, our ratio looks something close to 16:1.
 YIKES.)

 Factor in the declined rate of conversion when too much omega 6 is present and those (already small) percentages decrease by an additional 40-50%.
-Seriously, yowza.